A Request From The Pope: Lift Up Your Hearts, Put Down Your Phones

 In other news, the pontiff decreed that beginning next year, the Vatican will no longer sell cigarettes.

-"The reason is very simple: the Holy See cannot contribute to an activity that clearly damages the health of people," Vatican press office Director Greg Burke explained in a statement.
+"The reason is very simple: the Holy See cannot contribute to an activity that clearly damages the health of people," Vatican press office director Greg Burke explained in a statement.
 "Although the cigarettes sold to employees and pensioners in the Vatican at a reduced price are a source of revenue for the Holy See, no profit can be legitimate if it puts lives at risk."